 A common worldwide assumption is that it’s acceptable for the global population to keep increasing; it is just a matter of finding solutions to the new problems caused by population growth.
 In this work, common sense dictates global population should decrease to less than half of what it is.

-First Seven Paragraphs from Each of the Book's Chapters
+First Seven Paragraphs from Three of the Book’s Chapters

 On the basis of a fundamental metaphysical fact, as I have suggested previously, there are no images in the external world, visual or auditory.
 If the universe is invisible and soundless, what would be the nature of “seeing” or “hearing” when the existentialist prejudice is overcome?